 - 2.1 The South African Language Practitioners' Council Bill ("the Bill") seeks to establish the Council as a juristic person to regulate language practice, providing control over the accreditation and registration of language practitioners; and to provide for matters incidental thereto.
-The Bill further seeks to provide for the rules governing the conduct of language practitioners and procedures for monitoring and compliance. - 2.2 The Bill also seeks to provide for the objects of the Council to- - (a) promote and protect the language practice in the Republic; - (b) register people who are registrable by the Council; - (c) accredit people who are accreditable by the Council; - (d) scrutinise particulars of people intending to register; - (e) develop, implement, revise and amend a code of conduct to cover the conduct of registered language practitioners; - (f) protect language practitioners professional interests; - (g) protect the members of the public who make use of services provided by language practitioners; - (h) regulate the provision of language service to members of the public; - (i) provide and encourage the provision of opportunities for persons, especially from indigenous communities, to enter and participate in the language practice in the Republic; - (j) to contribute to an enabling environment for job creation in the language practice in the Republic; and - (k) advise the Minister on matters affecting the language profession. - 2.3 Statutory regulations relating to eligibility for and conditions pertaining to the award of accreditation to all language practitioners will be identified by the Council.
+The Bill further seeks to provide for the rules governing the conduct of language practitioners and procedures for monitoring and compliance. - 2.2 The Bill also seeks to provide for the objects of the Council to- - (a) promote and protect the language practice in the Republic; - (b) register people deemed registrable by the Council; - (c) accredit people deemed accreditable by the Council; - (d) scrutinise particulars of people intending to register; - (e) develop, implement, revise and amend a code of ethics to cover the conduct of registered language practitioners; - (f) protect language practitioners professional interests; - (g) protect the members of the public who make use of services provided by language practitioners; - (h) provide efficient and effective service to members of the public who seek the services of the Council; - (i) provide and encourage the provision of opportunities for persons, especially from disadvantaged communities, to enter and participate in the language industry in the Republic; - (j) to contribute to an enabling environment for job creation in the language industry in the Republic; and - (k) advise the Minister on matters affecting the language profession. - 2.3 Statutory regulations relating to eligibility for and conditions pertaining to the award of accreditation to all language practitioners will be identified by the Council.
 The Bill also empowers the Council to issue guidelines for language practitioners for monitoring and compliance purposes.